andrey-kosinov/monik/readme.md

 And that's it.

-Add URL you can in a web-interface in a browser
+Add your URL in the web interface with a browser

 Good luck!